by Michael Satterfield - 02/22/2019

 After a few hours in the car I was surprised how comfortable I was in it, track-focused cars are generally not great road trip cars and other's had reported that the 600LT Coupé had a "hunched over" driving position, but I didn't find that the case in the 600LT Spider.
 Riding shotgun for a few hours as well was still comfortable and for two average sized people the cockpit is roomy, it even has cup holders.
 The front truck is also fairly large with 5.3 cubic feet of storage, which means you could get two carryon size bags in there, so long as you aren't overpacked.

-Arriving at the track we parked the street cars so they could be refueled, cleaned up, while we headed out to our track safety meeting, they had a number of rack cars already set up with cameras.
-First, we took out a car just to do a few laps and learn the course, then with a pro-driver in the seat next to me, I got to take the 600LT Spider on some hot laps.
+Arriving at the track, we parked the street cars to be refueled and cleaned up; while we headed out to our track safety meeting, they had several rack cars already set up with cameras.
+First, we took out a car just to do a few laps and learn the course.
+Then, with a pro driver in the seat next to me, I got to take the 600LT Spider on some hot laps.
 On the track is really where the 600LT Spider shines, it transformed from a comfortable road car into a full track car at the flick of a switch.

 It nimble and lets every driver get right up to their edge without feeling out of control, even when the backend steps out, the car pushes through and you get an even better understanding of its balance and where you can push it harder in the corners, it is an easy car to drive fast.
-On the track is where you also experience the brakes which were nabbed from the 720S.
-These lightweight carbon-ceramic brakes coupled to the Pirelli Trofeo R tires allowed me to push harder in the straights and brake far later than I initially thought possible.
+On the track is where you also experience the brakes that were nabbed from the 720S.
+These lightweight carbon-ceramic brakes, coupled with the Pirelli Trofeo R tires, allowed me to push harder in the straights and brake far later than I initially thought possible.

 Like the Coupé, availability of the 600LT Spider will be limited with each car will be hand-assembled at the McLaren Production Centre in Woking, Surrey, England.
 For more info visit cars.mclaren.com